-If your iPhone is your pride and joy and constant companion, the last thing you want is for it to get scratched.
-With that in mind, here are some useful ways to make it much more scratch-resistant.
+If your iPhone is one of your biggest investments and a constant companion, the last thing you want to do is see it scratched.
+With that in mind, here are some useful ways to make your iPhone much more scratch-resistant.

 The first and most obvious solution is to buy a protective case, which will not only shield your iPhone from scratches, but bumps and knocks as well. iPhone cases come in a range of colours and designs and are considered by many to be essential iPhone accessories.
 They include hard cases, soft cases, wallet cases, bumper cases and charging cases for portable power.

 While iPhone cases will protect your phone from bumps and scratches, they won’t protect the screen, which is the most important area to keep scratch-free, so that’s where screen protectors come in.

 A screen protector is a thin sheet of clear tempered glass that adheres to your phone screen.
 It will protect your screen from scratches as well as oil and fingerprints and can help to reduce glare as well.

 There are also a number of protective films available that will provide temporary protection for your screen at minimal cost.
 They vary in quality, so it is often worth spending a little more to get one that doesn’t create air bubbles when you apply it, doesn’t peel at the edges or attract dust and doesn’t leave a sticky residue when you remove it.
 Full body wrap is also available if you want to protect your whole phone without the bulkiness of a protective case.

 You can also help to prevent your iPhone from getting scratched by observing certain rules when handling and storing it.
 Avoid carrying it in your pocket, as it can slip out when you bend down or get knocked through the lining of your shirt or coat.
 It can also get scratched by other items in your pocket, such as coins or car keys.